ubccr/xdmod/docs/hierarchy.md

     "group_by": "fieldofscience"
 },
 ```

+(These may appear multiple times and will reference the corresponding realm.)

+Then run `acl-config`.

 These correspond to the three levels of the hierarchy.
 The names refer
 to those used by XSEDE, but the text displayed to overridden by the